-Research that spans the spectrum from gene expression analysis, glycan expression analysis to target discovery and rational lead profiling.
-Tumour glycome construction for biomarker development
+Research that spans the spectrum from gene expression analysis, glycan expression analysis to target discovery, rational lead profiling and tumour glycome construction for biomarker development.

 Research includes the solution structure of simple and complex carbohydrates; the enzymatically catalysed reaction mechanisms that lead to the formation (glycotransferases) and the breakdown (glycosydases) of glycans.

 Krishna K. Govender and Kevin J. Naidoo.
 Evaluating AM1/dCB1 for Chemical Glycobiology AM/MM Simulations.
 J. Chem.
 Theor.
 Comput.
 2014, 10, 4708-4717